In-house of horrors: Why energy retailers are turning away from self-builds

 If an in-house solution aims to keep costs lower, going down this route can quickly blow up in your face.
 Once you paid for Oracle, an Oracle specialist, your implementation consultant, an integration platform like Mulesoft, and any add-ons, you’ve probably blown past the TCO of buying a specialised solution.
 What do you get in return?
 The added convenience and deployment speed might solve the issues around focus described above, but there is no certainty around verticality.
 Microsoft, SAP, and others have incredible levels of internal knowledge, but they don’t know pricing for energy retailers.

 Unless the PaaS supplier offers an energy-specific platform, customization constraints inherent in many PaaS solutions could hinder the implementation of industry-specific features or integration with proprietary systems common in energy retail.
-Performance requirements for real-time pricing and demand forecasting may exceed the capabilities of generalized PaaS offerings.
+Performance requirements for real-time pricing and demand forecasting may exceed the capabilities of generalised PaaS offerings.
 Additionally, the sensitive nature of customer and consumption data in the energy sector raises compliance and security concerns that may be more effectively addressed with a solution that is purpose-built for energy.
 The highly regulated nature of the energy sector often requires granular control over data storage and processing, which may be limited in PaaS environments.

 There are even more specific platforms: if we take pricing as an example, this is largely a data challenge.
 Snowflake describe themselves as Data-as-a-Service and would be able to avoid issues around performance and data compliance that wider platforms suffer from.
 Nonetheless, performance and compliance are still not addressing the things which make energy retail energy retail.
 You are diverting your pricing experts to spend time on software development instead of areas where they can generate business value.
 You remain reliant on experts who might leave you with major replacement headaches: Python, Snowflake, Energy is a very rare combination of skills.